 KTC kids come from homeless shelters, refugee centers, and low-income neighborhoods.
-Nearly 5000 children have participated since the program began.
+More than 5000 children have participated since the program began.

 Kids To The Country also provides the opportunity for kids to: